-Even though ninety percent of the respirators in use today are used for non-mining (industrial and construction) purposes, the proposal requires that we test all respirators under mining conditions, thereby ignoring the safety interest of the majority of workers who use respirators.
+Even though 90 per-cent of the respirators in use today are used for non-mining (industrial and construction) purposes, the proposal requires that we test all respirators under mining conditions thereby ignoring the safety interest of the majority of workers who use respirators.

-Finally, the proposed changes will cost our industry up to \$700,000,000, which will threaten the very viability of the industry, as well as worker safety.
+Finally, the proposed changes will cost our industry up to \$700,000,000 which will threaten the very viability of the industry as well as worker safety.

-The management and employees of 3M Company trust that we can count on your support in this matter of critical interest to labor and industry.
+The management and employees of Mettam Safety Supply Company trust that we can count on your support in this matter of critical interest to the 19th Congressional District of Illinois labor and industry.
 We urge you to immediately contact Health and Human Services Secretary, Dr. Otis Bowen, to request that the proposed ruling be withdrawn.

 Enclosed is a fact sheet which outlines the proposal, our objections and recommendations.

-I look forward to hearing from you once you have contacted Secretary Bowen, as we are very anxious about the resolution of this problem.
+Thank you in advance for your assistance on this matter and I look forward to hearing from you once you have contacted Secretary Bowen as we are very anxious about the resolution of this problem.